callstack/byorg-ai/docs/src/docs/about.md

 ## Introduction

-byorg.ai is a framework designed for the rapid development and deployment of AI assistants within companies and organizations.
+byorg.ai is a framework designed for rapid development and deployment of AI assistants within companies and organizations.

 ## Supported Integrations